JuliaData/DataFrames.jl/docs/src/index.md

 to know to get up and running with tabular data manipulation using the DataFrames.jl package and the Julia language.

 This documentation is always updated.
 There is available also a [DataFrames Tutorial in NoteBooks](https://github.com/bkamins/Julia-DataFrames-Tutorial/).
-That tutorial is not guarantee that be completely updated, but it is a good complementary resource to learn about DataFrames usage.
+That tutorial is a good complementary resource to learn about DataFrames usage, and it illustrates its usage in conjunction with other packages.

 If there is something you expect DataFrames to be capable of, but cannot figure out how to do, please reach out with questions in Domains/Data on